wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 Put this ID in the config file in the `rf_model_id:` parameter under the `general` section.

 **Note:**
-In old _gnomAD_ releases, some random forest related functions, (for example `train_rf_model()`) were a bit buggy and could work incorrectly in the parallel SPARK environment.
+In old _gnomAD_ releases, the function `train_rf_model()` could work incorrectly in the parallel SPARK environment.
-If VariantQC functions fail with some weird message (no space left on the device, wrong imports, etc), try running model training on the master node only by adding `--master local[*]` to the `spark-submit` parameters.
+If and VariantQC step fails with some weird message (no space left on the device, wrong imports, etc), try running model training on the master node only by adding `--master local[*]` to the `spark-submit` parameters.